-The new eReader being trialed on Taylor & Francis Online enables you to easily share free access to journal articles with friends and colleagues.
+The new eReader is available on over 550 Taylor & Francis Online journals, and enables you to easily share free access to journal articles with friends and colleagues.

 In addition to article sharing, the eReader also supports easy reading in any browser and on any device, online or offline.
 The responsive nature of the EPUB file format means that it automatically adapts to different screen sizes, which is great for mobile users.